ARMmbed/mbed-os-example-bootloader-blinky/README.md

 To either use a different board or a different SD card slot, you must rebuild the bootloader and update the application.
 To do this:

 1. Create a bootloader for your board in the project [mbed-os-example-bootloader](https://github.com/ARMmbed/mbed-os-example-bootloader).
+The bootloader image is named ``mbed-os-example-bootloader.bin``.
-2. Update your board to use the newly created booloader image.
+2. Update your board to use the newly created bootloader image.
 To do this, set the target value `bootloader_img` to the file path of the bootloader image.

 ```
     "target_overrides": {